hassantafreshi/easy-form-builder/README.md

 Features:
 -   Simple drag and drop functionality
--   Create unlimited forms
+-   Create unlimited forms for free
--   Create multistep (limited steps) form
+-   Create multistep (limited steps) form for free
--   Create sample file upload form
+-   Create sample file upload form for free
--   Create Support forms
+-   Create Support forms for free
--   Create subscription or newsletters signup forms
+-   Create subscription or newsletters signup forms for free
--   Create Login (sign-in) forms
+-   Create Login (sign-in) forms for free
--   Create Registration (sign-up) forms
+-   Create Registration (sign-up) forms for free
--   Priority Support
+-   Create Surveys (poll) and analyse for free.
--   Get export of subscribers list to csv format file
+-   Get export of subscribers list to csv format file for free
--   Get notified by email when a form has been submitted
+-   Get notified by email when a form has been submitted for free
--   Add tracking pixels
+-   Showing the confirmation code filled in forms for fress
--   Reliable spam protection through Google’s reCAPTCHA v2 and localized
+-   Reliable spam protection through Google’s reCAPTCHA v2 and localized for free
--   Instant reply functionality
+-   Instant reply functionality for free
+-   Send notification email when the user have a new message for free
 -   Mobile-friendly responsive forms
--   Unique tracking ID finder
+-   Unique tracking ID finder for free
--   User-friendly and feature-rich panel to manage your forms and their responses.
+-   User-friendly and feature-rich panel to manage your forms and their responses for free
 -   Form validation
 -   Support RTL language
+-   Present survey (poll) results in the form of Charts for free
+-   Use advanced Field (element) like location picker (maps) , Esign (e-signature) , Yes/No question ,Star rating and Switch button (available in pro version)
--   Create drag and drop file selection forms
+-   Create drag and drop file upload forms (Available in pro version)
+-   Create multi-step (unlimited steps) form (Available in pro version)
--   Create form by Advanced input like Date, URL, Range, Color, Multi Select
+-   Create form by Advanced input like Date, URL, Range, Color, Multi Select (available in pro version)
+-   Get export of result of Surveys to csv format file (Available in pro version)
+-   Get export of response of forms to csv format file (Available in pro version)

 ## Requirements